-Full and accurate notes (verbatim where possible) must be written within one working day and recorded using Charitylog.
+Full and accurate notes (verbatim where possible) must be written as soon as possible, and recorded using Charitylog.
 Notes should include:

 - The date and time of the alleged incident or disclosure;

 - The parties involved;

 - What was alleged; and

 - The action taken.